UAE: Over 1,900 private firms violated Emiratisation policies since second half of 2022

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 Violating firms will be slapped with a fine between Dh20,000 and Dh500,000.
-Depending on the severity of the case, the violating firm will be referred to the Public Prosecution.
+Depending on the severity of the case, the violating company will be referred to the Public Prosecution.

-Against violating individuals, Mohre imposes penalties like ceasing all Nafis benefits and recovering previosu financial benefits.
+Against violating individuals, Mohre imposes penalties like ceasing all Nafis benefits and recovering previous financial benefits.

 The authority recently reminded private sector companies to meet their 2024 Emiratisation targets by the end of December.
 Non-compliant firms will be required to pay hefty fines from January 1, 2025.